E3 2019 games – every game confirmed

 E3 2019 games - every game confirmed

-Oh dear god, there’s a lot of games announced at E3 2019.
-A lot of new things that we didn’t know about as well, especially coming out of Microsoft’s conference.
-It might seem absolutely nuts, but we thought we’d put together an alphabetical list of games that have been confirmed to appear at this year’s E3 show.
+They just keep coming don’t they?
+A lot of games were announced at E3 2019, things that we didn’t know about, as well as stuff that’s previously announced, or expansions to already released games.
+Now, to the casual outsider, what we’re doing might seem absolutely nuts, but we thought we’d put together an alphabetical list of all the PC games that have been confirmed to appear at this year’s E3 show.
 With well over a hundred of them now in the books, the next year or so looks packed.

 E3 2019 games – every game confirmed